DUI Consequences for a Pilot

 The Examiner for the Airman Medical Certification should inquire regarding the airman’s alcohol use history and the circumstances of the incident.
 The three classifications for the AMC each have different reporting requirements.

-• three years plus the remainder of the days in the month of examination for all pilots under the age of 40.
+- three years plus the remainder of the days in the month of examination for all pilots under 40.

 What Happens if an Airman is Arrested for Boating under the Influence?

-If the criminal charge is reduced to careless boating which is a civil infraction, then the conviction of careless boating is not reportable.
+If the criminal charge is reduced to careless boating, which is a civil infraction in Florida, then the conviction of careless boating might not be reportable.

-Additionally, if any action is invalidated in court, the action that is invalidated might not be reportable.
-But as a practical matter, it should be reported if the invalidation does not occur prior to the 60-day deadline to report it.
+Additionally, if any action is invalidated in court, it might not be reportable.
+But as a practical matter, it should be reported if the invalidation does not occur prior to the 60-day deadline.

 Reexamining Your Qualifications for the Medical Certification for First Class AME